mike-kr/Coursera/IT-Security/IT-Security Week 4.md

 1. AP sends a nonce to the client
 2. Client sends its nonce to the AP + MIC
 3. AP sends the GTK + MIC
-4. Client resonds with an ACK
+4. Client responds with an ACK

 WPA2-Enterprise 802.1x